Develop on Cadence. Release on Demand.

-Release on Demand is the process by which Features deployed into production are released incrementally or immediately to Customers based on market demand.
+Release on Demand is the process by which new functionality is deployed into production and released immediately or incrementally to Customers based on demand.

-The processes that precede release on demand—CE and CI—help ensure that we always have value ready to be deployed in the production environment.
-But since tangible development value occurs only when end users are successfully operating the Solution in their environment, releasing value at the right time is critical for the enterprise to gain the true benefits of agility.
-This is why the decision to release should never be taken lightly.
-While there may be situations where deployed features are immediately available to all end users, more often the release is a decoupled on-demand activity, occurring for specific users, timed for when they need it.
+The three dimensions that precede Release on Demand help ensure that new functionality is continuously readied and verified in the production environment.
+But since tangible development value only occurs when end users are operating the Solution in their environment, releasing that value at the right time is critical for the enterprise to gain the real benefits of agility.

 - What elements of the system should be released?

 Keeping these options open for as long as reasonable provides flexibility in delivering value.
 But only the release can ‘close the loop’ on evaluating the benefit hypothesis proposed during the Continuous Exploration stage of the pipeline.
 Releasing provides the data needed to decide whether further exploration of an idea is warranted, or if new functionality should be added, or perhaps a different approach is warranted.

 In a manner consistent with the other pipeline dimensions, SAFe describes four sub-dimensions of Release on Demand as can be seen in Figure 2:

 - Release – covers the skills necessary to deliver the solution to end users, all at once or incrementally

 - Stabilize and operate – covers the skills needed to make sure the solution is working well from both a functional and non-functional perspective

 - Measure – covers the skills necessary to quantify whether the newly released functionality provides the intended value

 - Learn – encompasses the skills needed to decide what should be done with the information gathered and prepare for the next loop through the continuous delivery pipeline with new hypotheses